 Karl Marx and Friedrich Engels formulated dialectic materialism as a law which claims to provide the correct analysis of societal evolution and historical progress.
 Materialism holds that matter forms consciousness; thus, it has profound theoretical implications for the nature and causes of revolutions specifically and social changes generally.
 Marxist economics is deterministic because of its preconception that capitalism will be suceeded by a communist revolution, which is an empirical claim on the nature of production.
 As this essay argues, the materialist premise that the capital class invariably will be disclosed by workers as inept commanders of the means of production is hardly an adequate theory on the inevitably overthrow of capitalism.
 If so, then, do communist leaders depend on deliberate agitation and methodical political measures that actively propagates Marxist doctrine to seize control of the state apparatus?

-Marx and Lenin believed that historical materialism revealed society’s veiled structures.
-I will therefore compare their theories on political change in relation with working-class historian E.P.
-Thompson’s work on the formation of the class-consciousness in Georgian England.
-Here, Thompson depicts the nascent English working class’s complex economic struggle, which shares few of Marx or Lenin’s theoretical depiction of the proletariat.
-However, Thompson’s emphasis on the fluctuating preferences and influences of the working class’ in the formation of class-consciousness correspond more to Lenin’s inclination towards idealism, than with Marx’s class essentialism.
+Marx and Lenin believed that historical materialism unveils society’s underlying structures.
+I will therefore compare their distinctive theories on political change, and subsequently compare them with working-class historian E.P.
+Thompson’s study on the formation of class-consciousness in the eighteenth century Georgian England.
+In his classic work, The Making of the English Working Class, Thompson depicts the nascent English working class’ complex economic and political struggle, which shares very few of Marx or Lenin’s theoretical presumptions of the proletariat’s development.
+However, Thompson’s emphasis on workers’ fluctuating ideological preferences and external influences in the formation of class-consciousness corresponds more with Lenin’s inclination towards idealism than with Marx’s class essentialism.

 Mind and Matter